 In addition to spent firework carcasses and your wooden stakes and other equipment, you are likely to find a lot of other litter including the paper or cellophane from the tops of cakes, card disks and bungs from within firework tubes, and rocket sticks and plastic heads in your fall out area.

-Cutting carcasses away from stakes and picking up litter isn’t the nicest job in the world which is why we suggest leaving it until the morning if it’s your back garden, when it’s light.
+Cutting carcasses away from stakes and picking up litter isn’t the nicest job in the world which is why I suggest leaving it until the morning if it’s your back garden, when it’s light.
 It’s also potentially dirty from the soot and smoke particles, though pyroheads tend to enjoy that smell of sulphur, we’re weird like that!

 If you’re clearing up in the dark, head torches are ideal to give you light whilst also keeping your hands free.

 It is a very bad idea to put spent fireworks on a bonfire.
 The reason is that multishot items often contain one or two unfired shells.
 These can explode in the fire and shoot out in random directions.
-We’ve seen this happen and it’s highly dangerous.
+I’ve seen this happen and it’s highly dangerous.
 Just ask my mate Roger who nearly lost a testicle!

-The best way of disposing of firework carcasses is still the subject of some debate in our Fireworks Forum.
+The best way of disposing of firework carcasses is still the subject of some debate by firework users.
 Given the amount of paper and card in them, it would be great to be able to recycle them.
 Sadly, most of the tubes have clay bungs in the bottom and are thus unsuitable for recycling as card.
 Hence, spent fireworks tend to be treated as general waste.
 If you have a lot of them and are taking them to your local tip it might be worth asking there for advice.